 You never know how much you need a part of your body until it stops functioning as it should.
 I bruised my ribs a month ago.
 I thought for sure they were cracked or broken since they hurt so much, but it turns out they were “only” bruised or strained.

-It turns out the ribs are somehow involved every time you bend down and stand up, lie down and get back up, lift, carry, twist, or when you happen to need to breathe.
-All these things became unusually obvious to me because they all became painful.
+Somehow the ribs are involved every time you bend down and stand up, lie down and get back up, lift, carry, twist, or when you happen to need to breathe.
+All these things became unusually obvious to me because they became painful.

 I noticed a term recently while reading my bible I hadn’t given much thought to before.
 In fact I wasn’t really sure what it meant.

 Ephesians 4:25 says “Therefore, having put away falsehood, let each one of you speak the truth with his neighbor, for we are members one of another.”

 “Members one of another.”
 The term puzzled me.
 I discovered that the same term is found in Romans 12:4-5: “For as in one body we have many members, and the members do not all have the same function, so we, though many, are one body in Christ, and individually members one of another.”

 It occurred to me that I wasn’t thinking of the term “members” properly.
 I was thinking about membership in the way that we think of members of a club or gym.
 But that isn’t the kind of membership God has in mind.
 God is talking about members as body parts.
 Specifically, many individual parts, joined as one, and making up “one body in Christ.”